AsemGhaleb/asemghaleb.github.io/_news/announcement_3.md

 ---

-My paper `Towards Effective Static Analysis Approaches for Security Vulnerabilities in Smart Contracts` has been accepted to the ASE'22 doctoral symposium! :sparkles: :smile:
+My paper `Towards Effective Static Analysis Approaches for Security Vulnerabilities in Smart Contracts` has been accepted to the ASE'22 doctoral symposium! :sparkles: